ccammack/ccammack.com/content/posts/manage-your-configuration-files-using-git/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 {{< /highlight >}}

-Home directories will usually have a lot of files in them, so that command will show all of them.
+Home directories usually have a lot of files in them and the default `status` command will show all of them.
 To fix this, change the `local` configuration for the repo to disable `showUntrackedFiles` and try again.

 {{< highlight txt >}}